 Where to find more information?

 Sam is continuously researching cybersecurity practices, threats and more.
-He further details the extent and nature of the DataSpii vulnerability on his website, SecurityWithSam.com.
+He further details the extent and nature of the DataSpii leak on his website, SecurityWithSam.com.

 Why it is called DataSpii?